ekin-burak/Sales-Management-System/README.md

 ## Environment Variables

 Each service requires its own .env file.
 See the .env.example files in each service directory for required variables.

-## Project Commands

-The following commands can be run from the root directory:

-- `npm run dev` - Start all services in development mode
-- `npm start` - Start all services in production mode
-- `npm test` - Run tests for all services